SheCodes-IEEE-CIS-GHRCE/Tweet-sentiment-extraction/README.md

 ![](Output%20images/RFC.png)

 # Conclusion
-The three different classifier three different scores but Random Forest Classifier gives the highest with higher precision and recall as well.
+The three different classifiers give three different scores but Random Forest Classifier gives the highest with higher precision and recall as well.